FangWen-Hao/PVZ_2023/README.md

 8. The plants will not put out bullets if there is no zombies detected in the lane.
 9. The Sunflower can properly put out sun.
 10. The plants and zombies can detect their presence; Hence the zombie will stop and start eating the plants away when they can detect the plants.
-11. The game is playable on fullscreen or minimized screen.
+11. The game is playable on Fullscreen or minimized screen.
 12. Plants Cancelation logic:
     - If the plants chosen are incorrect, then by `clicking right` then it will cancel the chosen plant.
     - If the plants chosen are planted on the square that has plant, then the logic will cancel the chosen plant.